 If you live in an eligible remote location — such as Alaska, Wyoming, Utah or the Permian Basin — you will have an additional medical plan option this Annual Enrollment.
 Along with the Aetna POS II A and B options, you will have the Cigna OAPIN plan option for the first time.

 We heard your feedback about provider options, and our analysis in those remote locations convinces us that the Cigna network will help improve access to care.
 Remote locations are reviewed annually.
 Make sure you check if your location qualifies for this plan option using the zip code search tool at goto/zipcode.

 Extremely important: The Cigna OAPIN option does not cover out-of-network medical care.
 If you enroll in this plan option, you must stay in the Cigna network for the plan to cover any portion of the costs for care.
-This is an important difference between the Aetna and Cigna options.
+This is an important difference between the Aetna POS II (A and B), and Cigna options.

 Thinking of switching medical plan carriers?
 Check to see if your current providers are in the Cigna network by checking the Cigna Provider Finder tool.

 New Resources for Chronic Conditions and Cancer

 If you are diagnosed with cancer or a chronic condition like diabetes, heart disease or arthritis, you will receive additional support from either Aetna or Cigna through highly regarded specialty programs.
 We believe that having your medical carrier provide care for you in these circumstances will lead to better support, customer service and health outcomes, rather than through a separate vendor as we have now.